Pay Range 11 Breakdown

 Skill in oral and written communication.

-SUPERVISORY CONTROLS: The Street Supervisor or General Services Technician IV assigns work in terms of general or somewhat general instructions.
-The supervisor spot-checks completed work for compliance with instructions and established procedures, accuracy, and the nature and propriety of the final results.
+SUPERVISORY CONTROLS: The Crew Supervisor or Maintenance Crewleader assigns work in terms of general instructions.
+The supervisor spot-checks completed work for compliance with procedures, accuracy, and the nature and propriety of the final results.

-GUIDELINES: Guidelines include city ordinances, department and division policies and procedures, relevant state and federal laws, state Department of Transportation regulations, and supervisory instructions.
+GUIDELINES: Guidelines include department standard operating procedures, Parks and Recreation Policy Manual, and relevant city, state, and federal codes, laws, and regulations.
 These guidelines are generally clear and specific, but may require some interpretation in application.

-SCOPE AND EFFECT: The purpose of this position is to construct, maintain, and repair city streets.
-Successful performance helps ensure the safe, efficient and effective provision of street maintenance, repair, and construction services to the citizens of Wilson.
+SCOPE AND EFFECT: The purpose of this position is to participate in the maintenance of parks and recreation buildings and facilities.
+Successful performance helps ensure the provision of safe and attractive parks and recreation facilities to city residents and visitors.

-PERSONAL CONTACTS: Contacts are typically with division personnel, law enforcement personnel, and the general public.
+PERSONAL CONTACTS: Contacts are typically with co-workers, other city employees, and the general public.

-PURPOSE OF CONTACTS: Contacts are typically to give or exchange information, and provide services.
+PURPOSE OF CONTACTS: Contacts are typically to give or exchange information, resolve problems, and provide services.

-PHYSICAL DEMANDS: The work is typically performed while intermittently sitting, standing, walking, bending, crouching, or stooping.
-The employee frequently lifts light and heavy objects, uses tools or equipment requiring a high degree of dexterity, and must distinguish between shades of color.
+PHYSICAL DEMANDS: The work is typically performed while intermittently sitting, standing, stooping, or walking.
+The employee frequently lifts light and occasionally heavy objects, climbs ladders, uses tools or equipment requiring a high degree of dexterity, and must be able to distinguish between shades of color.

 Ability to read, write and perform mathematical calculations at a level commonly associated with the completion of high school or equivalent.